macs30200-s23/replication-materials-yuzhouw313/README.md

 ### FBI Data
 The original FBI Hate Crime Statistical Dataset csv file can be found [here](https://github.com/macs30200-s23/replication-materials-yuzhouw313/blob/main/FBI_hatecrime/hate_crime.csv) which ranges from 1991 to 2021.
 However, I will preprocess the dataset and convert it into a DataFrame which contains all anti-Asian hate crimes from the year 2020, which has a size of <i>356</i> anti-Asian hate crime incidents

+First, the law enforcement officer recording an incident decides whether it might constitute a hate crime.
+Second, potential hate crime cases are evaluated by officers with special training in hate crime matters.
+The FBI (2015) states (p.
+35): “For an incident to be reported as a hate crime, sufficient objective facts must be present to lead a reasonable and prudent person to conclude that the offenders actions were motivated, in whole or in part, by bias.”

 An example of FBI data looks like this: ![alt text](https://github.com/macs30200-s23/replication-materials-yuzhouw313/blob/main/pictures_README/FBI_df.png)